dfinnema/woocommerce-xero-stripe-fees/README.md

+# No Longer Supported
+This project is no longer maintained.
+We are no longer responding to Issues or Pull Requests unless they relate to security concerns.
+We encourage interested developers to fork this project and make it their own, or use the [Stripe + Xero integration](https://www.xero.com/us/partnerships/stripe/) provided by Xero

 # Woocommerce Xero Stripe Fees
 This is a Plugin for Wordpress using **Woocommerce** with the **Woocommerce Xero** Extension and **Stripe**